clusterlink-net/clusterlink/website/content/en/docs/main/tasks/operator.md

 The command deploys the ClusterLink operator in the `clusterlink-operator` namespace and converts the peer certificates to secrets in the `clusterlink-system` namespace, where ClusterLink components will be installed.
 By default, these components are deployed in the `clusterlink-system` namespace.
-In addition, the command will create a ClusterLink K8s custom resource object and deploy it to the operator.
+In addition, the command will create a ClusterLink instance custom resource object and deploy it to the operator.
 The operator will then create the ClusterLink components in the `clusterlink-system` namespace and enable ClusterLink in the cluster.
 Additionally, a `LoadBalancer` service is created to allow cross-cluster connectivity using ClusterLink.